Spirituality and Ethics

 We are a Uniting Church school.
 We welcome students and families of all faiths and cultural backgrounds.
 Newington College values each boy as a unique and whole person, with distinct intellectual, spiritual, cultural, personal, social and physical needs.

 We believe that being a diverse community enriches us all and we seek to encourage tolerance, compassion and understanding.
 Every attempt is made to be sensitive to the backgrounds and needs of all our boys.
 Students are encouraged to be open-minded and to develop positive attitudes towards living and learning with faith.

 The chapel provides a place for reflection and interaction with personal and community issues in light of the basic tenets of the Christian faith.
 This enables our young men to develop the confidence to take their place in the wider community.
 On the Secondary campus students attend chapel services each fortnight.
 In addition, each House has an annual chapel service and there are regular community services held at the Newington College Chapel.

 The Centre for Ethics at Newington College is a forum for students, teachers, parents and the wider community, to engage in discussion of contemporary moral issues, beliefs and values under the drive and vision of Dr Jeremy Hall.

 The Centre for Ethics is part of our aim to encourage the boys to explore their personal beliefs, to develop an awareness of spirituality, to encourage respect and understanding in the search for truth, and to develop a strong sense of morality and ethics.

-Full details of the 2017 Lecture Program are now available on the Centre for Ethics Insite
+Full details of the Centre for Ethics Lecture Program are now available on the Centre for Ethics Insite.

 Through its public lectures, workshops and conferences, the Centre aims to promote critical and creative thinking, inter-cultural understanding and serious engagement with the moral issues facing young Australians in the 21st century.